Last updated: August 16, 2022

-If you’re having a mental tug-of-war about whether it’s worth going so far inland for a visit, do it.
-There is so much to explore and experience in Sacramento, and it’s well worth the journey inland from the coast to check out everything that this sleepy big city has to offer.
+There are many ways to experience and explore Sacramento, and it’s well worth the journey inland from the San Francisco coast to check out everything this sleepy big city has to offer.

 Note: this post contains affiliate links, which help run this site at no extra cost to you so I can keep providing free travel advice and tips.

 See also: 101 Things to do in California

 Grab your FREE San Diego Travel Planner!
 You’ll get instant access to printable checklists for what to pack and what to see in San Diego, as well as a full travel itinerary, and key local travel tips you should know.

 I’ve been to two other state capitols in the US–one in Nevada and one in Texas–but I particularly love the California State Capitol.

 In the heart of the city center, the California State Capitol Museum has exhibits for each California county (so many!) and historical rooms of famous governors and senators from long ago.

 The California State Capitol is a beautiful and fun building to explore, and it’s one of the few free museums in Sacramento.